Manchester Poetry Library

 The North West’s first public poetry library, Manchester Poetry Library is located in the brand-new arts and humanities building (also home to the Manchester Writing School, Centre for Place Writing and Manchester School of Theatre) at Manchester Metropolitan University’s All Saints campus just off Oxford Road.

 A public poetry library that welcomes all, Manchester Poetry Library’s mission is to widen access to poetry and to support the creation and performance of new writing at every level from primary school to professional publication.
-The core collection of Manchester Poetry Library consists of late 19th, 20th and 21st century poetry in English from around the world, allowing access to journals, pamphlets, books, collections, anthologies, audio recordings, films, big press, little press, poetry for children, and poetry in translation.
+The core collection of Manchester Poetry Library consists of late 19th, 20th and 21st century poetry in English from around the world, plus poetry in translation.
+As well as pamphlets, books and collections from presses large and small, there’s also access to journals, periodicals and anthologies.
+There’s even a section of poetry for children and younger readers.

 A public poetry library that welcomes all, Manchester Poetry Library’s mission is to widen access to poetry and to support the creation and performance of new writing